HomeSustainabilityGovernanceCorporate Governance

 Nomination and Appointment of Prospective Directors

-The president proposes prospective directors to the Board of Directors, from a diverse pool of talent both within and outside of the company, in accordance with the Basic Policy on Corporate Governance.
+The President proposes prospective directors to the Board of Directors, from a diverse pool of talent both within and outside of the company, in accordance with the Basic Policy on Corporate Governance.
 The Board of Directors deliberates and nominates them as prospective directors, who are then appointed by resolution of the General Meeting of Shareholders.
 During the nomination of prospective directors, the Nomination and Compensation Advisory Committee deliberates and reports the results of its deliberations to the Board of Directors.

 Nomination and Appointment of Prospective Corporate Auditors

-After gaining the approval of the Board of Auditors, the president proposes to the Board of Directors prospective corporate auditors endowed with the ability to fairly audit the overall duties of the directors, suitable experience and skills, and with adequate expertise in financial affairs, accounting and legal affairs.
+After gaining the approval of the Board of Auditors, the President proposes to the Board of Directors prospective corporate auditors endowed with the ability to fairly audit the overall duties of the directors, with suitable experience and skills, and with adequate expertise in financial affairs, accounting and legal affairs.
 After deliberation by the Board of Directors, nominated candidates are appointed by resolution of the General Meeting of Shareholders.

 Nomination and Appointment of Prospective Independent Officers